 Example Answer 6

 Whenever I notice a potential unmet need, such as difficulty in understanding instructions or changes in mood, I take note of all the details including the date and time.
 I then communicate these observations to my supervisor, providing them with a detailed account.
 We follow our agreed ways of working, which often means filling out an incident report.
 For immediate risks, I ensure the person’s safety first and contact emergency services if necessary.
-Confidentiality is crucial, so I only share information with authorised individuals.
+Confidentiality is important, so I only share information with authorised individuals.

 Conclusion

-Effective reporting of concerns about unmet needs is vital in health and social care.
+Effective reporting of concerns about unmet needs is really important in health and social care.
 Recognising signs, documenting observations, and following agreed ways of working ensures individuals receive the support they need.
 Remember your duty of care, stay informed, and seek support when needed.
 This ensures the best outcomes for those you care for.